emefix/design-patterns/README.md

 > * If one object is modified, its dependent objects are to be notified automatically.
 > * Subject class has methods to attach and detach observers.
 > * Observer abstract class has a Subject object and an update method.

+### 3.4.
+Template method pattern
+__Method with the algorithm template.__
+> * An abstract class includes unchanged part of the algorithm in the template method.
+> * Subclasses can override the method implementation as per need, but the invocation is to be in the same way as defined by the parent class.